 Below is a list of strategies that we use to support students and the total cost of some of these strategies.
 The intervention strategies exceed by far the total amount we receive for the Pupil Premium.
 The Pupil Premium is used to support all of these strategies.

 • Revision sessions for students who are examined are to be held at regular intervals throughout the year.
 Sessions are provided within the school day, evenings, weekends and during holiday time.

-• All students have access to MyMaths, an online resource used to set homework, review lesson outcomes and guide students through activities.
+• All students have access to an online Maths resource used to set homework, review lesson outcomes and guide students through activities.

 • Revision guides are provided for students in Maths and English.

-• Directors of English, Maths, Science, Humanities, MFL and the Arts have been deployed from the Outwood Trust to support students in making 3 levels of progress and beyond in English, Maths and Science.
+• Directors of English, Maths, Science, Humanities, MFL and the Arts have been deployed from the Outwood Trust to support students in making outstanding progress in English, Maths and Science.

 • External consultants and examiners from the awarding bodies are engaged in English, Maths and Science to support raising student attainment.

 • Option and extra English and Maths and Core Science are additions to Core Curriculum for these subject areas.

 • Specialist literacy and numeracy support in Key Stage 3 (circa £11,000).
 This includes the implementation of the Accelerated Reader programme along with curriculum time allocated for pupils in year 7 who have been identified with reading ages significantly below chronological age.